Setting up a Node project

 node --version on a terminal to check your installation: any version of the 10.x or 12.x line should be compatible with most Ethereum software.

 All Node installations include a command-line client for the npm registry, which you’ll use while developing your own projects.
-To start a new project, create a directory for it and run:
+To start a new project, create a directory for it:

 Simple as that!
 Your newly created